colomemaria/epiAneufinder/README.md

 ### Version History

+* 1.1.2
+    *  Added the boolean parameter `gc_correction` (default TRUE) whether GC correction should be performed.
+We recommend strongly to run the GC correction (improves performance considerable).
+This option is implemented for the cases when the input count matrix was already before GC corrected.

 * 1.1.1
     *  Improved the `selected_cells` parameter to work also when the named cells were filtered out before.